Numkil/VimConf/README.md

     git clone https://github.com/Numkil/VimConf.git
     ln -s /PathToWhereYouCloned/VimConf/.vimrc ~/.vimrc

-Running vim with this .vimrc will cause it to automatically install Vundle and a bunch of plugins.
+Running vim with this .vimrc will cause it to automatically install NeoBundle and a bunch of plugins.
 (I hope)

 **Making your own configurations:** This is possible through manually creating a file called